+13.4.
+Additional actions for the implementation of the World Heritage Convention

+13.4.1 - Please indicate any additional actions for the implementation of the World Heritage Convention

+- Presentation and branding: such as development of brochures, books, scientific magazine, application and websites- Cooperation with professional film-makers in documentary sector and promote the World Heritage role (Capacity Building, Communication & Credibility); - Translation of Operational Guidelines, development and customization of guidelines for the World Heritage Sites, e.g. Management Plan Guideline and ensure their implementation (Capacity Building, Conservation and communities)

-- 13.4.
-Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention - 14.
-Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level. - 14.2 Define which topics are covered by this example of good practice at the State Party level.
+14. Good Practice in the Implementation of the World Heritage Convention

+14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.

+14.2 - Define which topics are covered by this example of good practice at the State Party level.

 State of Conservation

 Management

+Governance

 Capacity Building

-- 15. Assessment of the Periodic Reporting Exercise - 15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-Ministry of Culture of the Republic of Belarus - 15.2.
-Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting
+15. Assessment of the Periodic Reporting Exercise

+15.1.
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention

+15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
+The Iranian Ministry of Cultural Heritage, Tourism and Handicrafts is the official representative of I.R of Iran in communication with UNESCO, the World Heritage Center and related bodies.
+The official work is particularly carried out by the "deputy of Cultural Heritage" and its "Iranian World Heritage Bases' Administration" within the MCTH.

+15.2.
+Relevance and Objectives of Periodic Reporting

+15.2.1 - Relevance and Objectives of Periodic Reporting

 State Party Good

 Site Managers Good

 UNESCO World Heritage Centre Good

-Advisory Bodies Not applicable
+Advisory Bodies Good